 Having qualified in primary education in 1978, with dance as a particular study, she went on to teach in inner London schools where she held posts of responsibility for dance and art amongst more traditional academic curriculum areas.
 She taught Jazz dance to adult level and was part of The Hackney Hoofers performing tap group.
 In addition, Lynn taught primary dance groups who went on to perform at The Place.

-Alison Swann is a Dance in Education Specialist with 30 years experience.
+Alison Swann is a Dance in Education Specialist with over 35 years experience.
 She trained at Laban (now Trinity Laban) in Contemporary Technique and Movement Analysis.

 She took her Cert.Ed at Goldsmiths College London University and has worked in schools and with education authorities across London.
 Her professional work has included: dancing for the London Film School, working with choreographer Caroline Lange and artist Kate Denton, and as a guest speaker at Laban focusing on GCSE Dance.